-During this quarter, negotiations and drafting of agreements continued between LMDC, the City, and the Port Authority for the construction of the below grade structures, construction administration, planning, and design coordination activities for the PAC.
-Agreements for this work are expected to be executed in the second quarter of 2011.
+During the second quarter of 2012, negotiations of agreements continued between LMDC, the City, and the Port Authority for the construction of below grade structures for the PAC.
+The Port Authority is working on providing backup documents including contracts and budget cross walks for potential eligible expenses.